sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 Contact the support and make sure that:

 - They are available in the country where you operate your business
+- They support a marketplace-specific payment flow, handling Know Your Customer process for your providers and splitting payments
 - They can process the currencies of your marketplace
 - They can do payouts to your providers' country/countries
 - You are eligible to get access to the live environment